Gastric Sleeve Surgery and Hiatal Hernia: Issues to Consider and Options for Correction

-One of the reasons that patients from abroad come to Dr. Fernando Garcia in Tijuana is because of his knowledge and experience when addressing various health matters.
+One of the reasons that patients from abroad come to Tijuana Bariatrics is because of our knowledge and experience when addressing various health matters.
 This includes performing highly effective gastric sleeve surgery to promote rapid and safe weight loss.

 Sometimes certain health issues need to be addressed in order to ensure successful bariatric surgery.
 One such issue is the hiatal hernia.
 Let's use this post to go over the basics of this health issue.